Topological aspects of the NS5-brane: Consequences for the action and partition function

 \paragraph{The phase when $Z^8$ has boundary.} We work with relative cohomology of the pair $(Z^8, Y^7)$, where $Y^7$ is the boundary of $Z^8$.
 In this case, the Pontrjagin square $\mathcal{P}: H^4(Z^8, Y^7; \Z_2) \to \Z_4$ is still the quadratic refinement of the cup product pairing.
 However, in this case we distinguish two cases, depending on whether or not the cohomology of $Y^7$ has torsion in degree four.
+That is, whether or not the worldvolume fieldstrength $G_4$ is torsion.